It is despicable.

 If you become a victim of sexual misconduct or witness an incident, tell someone.
 If the misconduct is criminal it must immediately be reported to the police who will conduct an investigation.
 Williams recommends this website to find resources for your state.

-In the church, contact your Staff/Pastor-Parish Relations Committee chairperson, district superintendent, bishop, or a United Methodist clergyperson to share your story.
+In the church, contact your pastor, Staff/Pastor-Parish Relations Committee chairperson, district superintendent, bishop, or a United Methodist clergyperson to share your story.
 While it is not always easy, reporting abuse may save others from becoming victims later.

 The United Methodist Church seeks to confront these issues directly, and unreported acts cannot be addressed appropriately.